JavaScriptUtilities/vanillaLazyLoad/README.md

 * `data-vlltarget="child"` : Changes are applied on the child.
 * `data-vllclassname="myclassname"` : Class name applied on the child.
 * `data-vllblanksrc="1"` : Add a default square transparent image (in data-url) to avoid layout bugs.
+* `data-vllwaitforload="1"` : Replace src only when the new image is fully loaded.

 ### Type